Learning how to relax your mind is something that anyone and everyone can benefit from.

 8. Unplug to Relax Your Mind

 Your phone and email are super tempting, so either turn it off or put it in another room.

 9. Get Creative

-Have you ever been so into a project like cooking, reading, writing, or solving puzzles, that an hour slips by without notice?
+Have you ever been so into a project like cooking, reading, writing, or solving puzzles that an hour slips by without notice?

-Getting into a creative flow has similar effects on the brain as meditation in that it reduces stress, lowers blood pressure, and produces dopamine – a natural antidepressant.
+Getting into a creative flow has similar effects on the brain as meditation because it reduces stress, lowers blood pressure, and produces dopamine, which is a natural antidepressant.

 Even 5 minutes of quiet, focused breathing will have positive effects on your stress levels, blood pressure, and mood.

-If you feel too scattered or new to do self-guided meditation (I still am!), try a free app like Stop, Breathe and Think where you can choose the focus and length of your meditation.
+If you feel too scattered or new to do self-guided meditation (I still am!), try a free app like Stop, Breathe, and Think where you can choose the focus and length of your meditation.

 You get home frazzled and irritated, not able to focus on what’s really important; your life outside of work.